vegaprotocol/frontend-monorepo/README.md

 # Vega front-end monorepo

-The front-end monorepo provides a toolkit for building apps that interact with Vega, as well as the apps themselves.
+The frontend monorepo provides a toolkit for building apps that interact with Vega, as well as the apps themselves.

 This repository is managed using [Nx](https://nx.dev).